bloominstituteoftechnology/HTTP-Movies-Assignment/README.md

   * one route that will take an `id` parameter after`/movies/` (ex: `/movies/2`, `/movies/3` where the id is dynamic).
 This route should load the `Movie` component.
 * When a user clicks on a movie card they should be taken to `/movies/id of movie here` to see the details for the selected movie.
 * Add a link back to the home page from the `Movie` component inside `/client/src/Movies/Movie.js`.
+* Modify line 12 on the `Movie` component to read the id from the URL.